 “Y-Yes.”
 Jimmy nodded.

 “Okay.
-So, that means you’re coming to me, sneaking beyond the border, because you think the King of Masirean is up to something and that he is deceiving my father and I, because there’s actually not Kiorian spies up there disrespecting Masir’s borders, but because…" He paused. "...because of what, exactly?
-What is Avotash supposedly attempting to achieve by doing all of this?”
+So, that means you’re coming to me, sneaking beyond the border, because you think the King of Masirean is up to something and that he is deceiving my father and I, because there’s actually not Kiorian spies up there disrespecting Masirean’s borders, but because…" He paused. "...because of what, exactly?
+What is Avotash supposedly attempting to achieve by doing all of this, hiding why five men went missing the obfuscating the cause of death for a sixth?”

 “Varhi was not sure… I admit, he never liked royalty or following rules in general.
 He hated working for the King, but he said he’d suck it up and deal with it because he needed the money.
 I believe his usual distrust with royalty was probably why he probably opened the letter anyway, although maybe it’s just because that’s how he is.
 Varhi is… very difficult to explain in a short amount of time.

 “He admitted he was probably being paranoid, but he still has not come back… Varhi isn’t the type to just go missing like that.
-He makes sure the job is done and to be honest, I would trust him to perform better alone than even six knights.
+He makes sure the job is done and to be honest, I would trust him to perform better alone than even those six knights.
 He even had the King write and sign a contract.
 It's a simple mission to check up on the village.
 He said the King was acting fairly suspicious and even offered him five-thousand seru to check it out by himself.
 I even have the official document with me.
-He told me to keep it safe for when he came back.”
+He told me to keep it safe for when he came back, unless something happened to him...”

 “E-Excuse me?
 D-Did you say five-thousand seru?”
 Nayleen repeated in disbelief.

-“Err…” Sairek let out, glancing towards her and whispering quietly.
+“Err…” Sairek let out, glancing towards her and whispering quietly into her ear so Jimmy wouldn't hear him.
 “Is… Is five-thousand really worth that much?”

 “Oh…” Sairek simply let out.